Articles

 Keywords : Hip hop culture, Adolescent behaviors, Substance usage patterns, Gender difference in adolescent substance usage

-Dr. Ajitha Chandrika Prasanna Kumaran, Dr. Margarita Ryerkerk
+Dr. Ajitha Chandrika Prasanna Kumaran, Margarita Ryerkerk.

 In this systematic content analysis of the International Journal of Eating Disorders (IJED) between the years of January 2019 and September 2023, the researchers examined the literature published on using telehealth, apps, and social networking sites to help clients with eating disorders.
 The researchers focused on the frequency of the articles, methodology, online delivery modality, interventions, and eating disorders.
 Implications and future research recommendations are directed toward counselors, supervisors, and counselor educators.